image of Person pushing shopping cart in grocery store focusing on hands and cart.

-Credit: AI Stock - stock.adobe.com
+Credit: Anastasiia - stock.adobe.com

 Walmart is the clear favorite in the U.S. supermarket market, preferred by nearly one in three American shoppers, according to new findings from Conjointly Brand Tracker released April 20.

-The expanded coverage of Conjointly Brand Tracker includes U.S. supermarket chains, shedding light on brand performance across the highly competitive sector.
+The expanded coverage of Conjointly Brand Tracker includes U.S. supermarket chains, shedding light on brand performance across the competitive sector.

 Market at a glance

-The retailer also turns one in three shoppers who know it into devoted fans.
-Kroger, Costco and ALDI follow at a distance as national brands.
-The real surprises are regional, with H-E-B converting 53 percent of its shoppers into committed fans, the highest of any chain.
+The retailer also turned one in three shoppers who know it into devoted fans.
+Kroger, Costco and Aldi followed at a distance as national brands.

 Initial findings

-Aldi and Costco rank second on consideration at 41 percent and 34 percent, respectively.
-They also rank second on past-6-month purchase at 33 percent and 28 percent, respectively, and on preferred brand among non-Walmart chains at 8 percent each.
-The performance demonstrates a strong ability to convert recognition into genuine loyalty.
-The next similarly preferred chain is Kroger at 7 percent, with relatively lower awareness of 58 percent.
+Aldi and Costco ranked second on consideration, at 41 percent and 34 percent, respectively.
+They also ranked second on past-six-month purchase, at 33 percent and 28 percent, respectively, and on preferred brand among non-Walmart chains at 8 percent each.

 Conversion tells a story